-- (1) Subsection 5.3(2) of the Instrument provides that a mutual investment fund's reorganization with, or transfer of assets to, another mutual fundissuer may be carried out on the conditions described in the subsection paragraph 5.3(2)(a) or 5.3(2)(b) without the prior approval of the security holders of the mutual investment fund. - (2) If the manager refers the change contemplated in subsection 5.3(2) to the mutualinvestment fund's independent review committee, and subsequently seeks the approval of the securityholders of the mutualinvestment fund, the CSACanadian securities regulatory authorities expect the manager to include a description of the independent review committee's determination in the written notice to securityholders referred to in section 5.4 of thisthe Instrument. - (3) The Canadian securities regulatory authorities expect the written notice referred to in subparagraphs 5.3(2)(a)(iv) and (v) of the Instrument to include, at a minimum, the expected date of the reorganization, the name of the other investment fund with which the investment fund will be reorganized, how a securityholder of the investment fund may obtain a copy of the other investment fund's fund facts, simplified prospectus or annual information form, as applicable, and a description of the determination of the investment fund's independent review committee with respect to the reorganization. - 7.6 Change of Auditor Section 5.3.1 of the Instrument requires that the independent review committee of the mutualinvestment fund give its prior approval to the manager before the auditor of the mutualinvestment fund may be changed. - 7.7 Connection to NI 81-107 There may be matters under sectionsubsection 5.1(1) of the Instrument that may also be a conflict of interest matter as defined in NI 81-107.
-The CSACanadian securities regulatory authorities expect any matter under sectionsubsection 5.1(1) subject to review by the independent review committee to be referred by the manager to the independent review committee before seeking the approval of securityholders of the mutual investment fund.
-The CSACanadian securities regulatory authorities further expect the manager to include a description of the independent review committee's determination in the written notice to securityholders referred to in subsection 5.4(2) of this Instrument. - 7.8 Termination of a Non-Redeemable Investment Fund Section 5.8.1 of the Instrument requires a non-redeemable investment fund that is terminating to issue a press release announcing the termination.
+- (1) Subsection 5.3(2) of the Instrument provides that a mutual an investment fund's reorganization with, or transfer of assets to, another mutual fundissuer may be carried out on the conditions described in the subsection paragraph 5.3(2)(a) or (b) without the prior approval of the securityholders of the mutual investment fund. - (2) If the manager refers the change contemplated in subsection 5.3(2) of the Instrument to the mutualinvestment fund's independent review committee, and subsequently seeks the approval of the securityholders of the mutualinvestment fund, the CSACanadian securities regulatory authorities expect the manager to include a description of the independent review committee's determination in the written notice to securityholders referred to in section 5.4 of this the Instrument. - The Canadian securities regulatory authorities expect the written notice referred to in subparagraph 5.3(2)(a)(iv) and (v) of the Instrument to include, at a minimum, the expected date of the reorganization, the name of the other investment fund with which the investment fund will be reorganized, how a securityholder of the investment fund may obtain a copy of the other investment fund's fund facts, simplified prospectus or annual information form, as applicable, and a description of the determination of the investment fund's independent review committee with respect to the reorganization.

+- 7.6 Change of Auditor Section 5.3.1 of the Instrument requires that the independent review committee of the mutualinvestment fund give its prior approval to the manager before the auditor of the mutualinvestment fund may be changed. - 7.7 Connection to NI 81-107 There may be matters under section subsection 5.1(1) of the Instrument that may also be a conflict of interest matter as defined in NI 81-107.
+The CSACanadian securities regulatory authorities expect any matter under sectionsubsection 5.1(1) of the Instrument subject to review by the independent review committee to be referred by the manager to the independent review committee before seeking the approval of securityholders of the mutual investment fund.
+The CSACanadian securities regulatory authorities further expect the manager to include a description of the independent review committee's determination in the written notice to securityholders referred to in subsection 5.4(2) of thisthe Instrument. - 7.8 Termination of an Investment Fund Subsection 5.8(2) of the Instrument requires a mutual fund that is terminating to give notice of the termination to all securityholders of the mutual fund.
+Section 5.8.1 of the Instrument requires a non-redeemable investment fund that is terminating to issue and file a press release announcing the termination.
 Investment funds for which the termination is a material change must also comply with the requirements of Part 11 of National Instrument 81-106 Investment Fund Continuous Disclosure.